B.C. brothers uncovering rare auto gems in second season of ‘Lost Car Rescue’ - Vernon Morning Star

 “Dave, I’ve known forever.
 So it was a natural to have someone of an older generation join us,” says Matt.
 “Lee was a no-brainer.
 We needed a new crane which we bought off Lee, and I always say I got him with it.”

 Adding it to their fleet of speciality vehicles, which include a 1946 Dodge Power Wagon and 1988 Freight-liner, Lee came on board as crane operator after the sale was complete.
-They embarked on a 3,000 km journey for the second season to Rainy River, in northwestern Ontario where infamous mobster Al Capone is said to have ties searching for antique Canadian cars, and alleged mobster cars including an iconic 20th-century vehicle from the oil boom that Capone once allegedly owned.
+They embarked on a 3,000-kilometre journey for the second season to Rainy River in northwestern Ontario, where infamous mobster Al Capone is said to have ties.
+Here they search for antique Canadian cars and alleged mobster cars, including an iconic 20th-century vehicle from the oil boom that Capone allegedly once owned.

+READ MORE: Crane, planes and automobiles star in History Network’s Lost Car Rescue

 Both brothers agree that their coolest find to date was a Cord that was manufactured by the Auburn Automobile Company from 1929 to 1932, and again in 1936 and 1937.
 This rare ride was made popular by legends such as Howard Hughes.

-“I’m super passionate about weird looking cars, and the Cord sums it up for one of the most unique looking cars,” says Matt.
+“I’m super passionate about weird looking cars, and the Cord sums it up for one of the most unique looking cars,” Matt says.
 “To get in front of one and find one is pretty rare.
 It’s the stories and being so close to that artistic history of the auto industry that really gets me excited, because it is something that is lost in today’s vehicles.”